airbornemint/outbreak-inference/README.md

  * Scalar estimates, in which a numerical descriptor is calculated from an outbreak (for example, time of outbreak peak, time of outbreak start, time of outbreak end, peak incidence, outbreak duration)
  * Time series estimates, in which a time series is calculated from the incidence time series of an outbreak (for example, cumulative incidence time series).

- See package documentation in R — `help(outbreakpredict)` — for more information.
+ See package documentation in R — `??"outbreakpredict-package"` — for more information.

 ## Installation